j.-a. goulet 52

 ,there

 5.5.
-Therefore, even if Newton-Raphson is more ecient in terms
+Therefore, even if Newton-Raphson is more efficient in terms

 of the number of iterati on s req ui r ed t o reach convergence, this does